-Where the employee has committed further acts of misconduct during the life of a final written warning the school may elect to dismiss with notice or payment in lieu of notice.
+Where you have committed further acts of misconduct during the life of a final written warning we may elect to dismiss with notice or payment in lieu of notice.

-Where the employee has committed an act of gross misconduct, the employee may be summarily dismissed without notice, regardless of whether there are live previous warnings on file.
+Where you have committed an act of gross misconduct, you may be summarily dismissed without notice, regardless of whether there are live previous warnings on file.

-Where the allegations relate to safeguarding or child protection issues the school will consider whether it is appropriate to make a referral to the DBS.
+Where the allegations relate to safeguarding or child protection issues, we will consider whether it is appropriate to make a referral to the DBS.

-If a teacher is summarily dismissed the school will make a referral to the Teaching Regulation Agency.
+If a teacher is summarily dismissed, we will make a referral to the Teaching Regulation Agency.